Amputation is a terrifying experience. If you are looking for a Maryland amputation attorney, contact our law firm today.

 Damages

-There has to be an injury or damages for you to recover compensation under a theory of negligence.
+There has to be an injury or damages for you to recover amputation compensation under a theory of negligence.
 An example might be a surgeon amputating the wrong hand.

 If you have any questions regarding your claim, it is crucial that you contact a Baltimore amputation injury attorney as soon as possible.